simetrikinc/hieroskopia/README.md

 The above method will try to detect and return certain properties in a object type series like `datatype`, `three_digit_separator` or `decimal_separator` character that will cover the majority of the samples.

-## To do:
-- Feed more regular expressions
-- Add Time format
-- Develop multiple algorithms to get a better precision.